Richard Bunger Evans

-Richard Bunger Evans, also known as Richard Bunger and Richard B. Evans, (born 1942) is an American composer and pianist who worked with John Cage and subsequently wrote "the classic book on John Cage," The Well-Prepared Piano (1973).
-Evans has performed widely in the US and Europe, as well as composed music for opera and musical theatre, piano, art songs, prepared piano, choral music, string orchestra, chamber music, and he is especially respected as a collaborator with singers.
-He continues to compose and perform in these various genres.
-In commemoration of Ireland's 1916 Easter Rising, Evans composed Ireland's Poet-Patriots, an oratorio that premiered at the National Cathedral in Washington, DC.
+Richard Bunger Evans, also known as Richard Bunger (1942–2025) is an American composer and pianist.
+He has composed and performed music for opera, musical theatre, string orchestra, and chamber music, In commemoration of Ireland's 1916 Easter Rising, he composed Ireland's Poet-Patriots, an oratorio that premiered on the centenary at San Francisco's Grace Cathedral, and was performed again in October 2017 at the National Cathedral in Washington, DC.
 Evans also contributed music to the Ken Burns documentary miniseries, The American Revolution (2025).
-During his 17-year career as a music professor, Evans pioneered the country's first Electronic Music & Recording program and was named one of two statewide Outstanding Professors of 1981–1982 in the 23-campus California State University system.
+During his 17-year career as a music professor, he founded the first American electronic music and recording program.

-Early life
+Early life and education

-Richard Bunger Evans was born in Allentown, Pennsylvania in 1942 to Dr. Jean Scholler, later a research pharmacologist on the faculty of Stanford University and the University of Texas at Austin, and John Herbert Evans, an entrepreneur in New York City.
-In 1944, he was adopted by Henry and Minnie Bunger of Fountain Hill, Pennsylvania, and attended public schools there until his graduation in 1960 (except for his time as a Capitol Page in the US House of Representatives).
-He began studying piano at age five, clarinet at seven, and pipe organ at fifteen.
+Richard Bunger Evans was born in Allentown, Pennsylvania in 1942.
+He lived in a children's home from birth until the age of 3.
+In 1945, he was adopted by Henry and Minnie Bunger of Fountain Hill, Pennsylvania, and attended public schools there until his graduation in 1960.

+Evans graduated from Oberlin College where he obtained a B.Mus. in 1964.
+Evans continued at the University of Illinois and earned a master's degree in music in 1966.

 Career

-Evans studied at Lafayette College and Oberlin College where he obtained a B.Mus. in 1964.
-Evans continued at the University of Illinois and earned a master's degree in music in 1966, with further study at the University of Kentucky.
-During his post-graduate studies, he taught at Queens University of Charlotte in North Carolina.
-One of his students at Queens was composer Betty Rose Wishart.
+During his post-graduate studies, he taught at Queens University of Charlotte.
 In 1968 Evans accepted a position at Oberlin Conservatory to teach music theory.
 He then moved to Los Angeles, California where he worked as a jazz pianist, and in 1970 accepted a professorship at California State University, Dominguez Hills (CSUDH).
-Here he founded and directed the Electronic Music & Recording Program (EM&R), a groundbreaking interdisciplinary degree program among the departments of music, physics, and media.
+Here he founded and directed the Electronic Music & Recording Program (EM&R), an interdisciplinary degree program among the departments of music, physics, and media.
 EM&R became a prototype for similar programs across the country.
-Many of his students entered the field professionally, including Marcus Ryle and Sig Knapstad.
 Evans was named Outstanding Professor 1981–1982 of the 23-campus California State University system, as well as wrote the music and contributed to the lyric for CSUDH's alma mater.
-Concurrently, he toured widely throughout the US and Europe as a concert pianist performing and proselytizing music by 20th century American composers.